Cookstown High School: School traditions

 There are a number of annual events at the high school.
-Prize Day is a tradition within the school where pupils who have excelled in their studies, are formally congratulated and rewarded on their successes.
-There is an academic procession with teaching staff wearing academic dress and a special guest is invited to speak.
-Typically held in late September, it celebrates those who have excelled in their Year 8, Year 9, Year 10, GCSE, AS and A-Level studies, along with those who have excelled when it comes to sporting achievements and contributions to school life.
+Prize Day is a tradition where particular pupils are formally congratulated and rewarded on their successes.
+The event consists of an academic procession with teaching staff wearing academic dress, while a special guest, often a former pupil of the school, is invited to speak in the latter half of the ceremony.
+Typically held in late September, it celebrates those who have excelled in their Key Stage 3, GCSE, AS and A-Level studies, along with eligible sporting achievements and contributions to school life.

 The School Formal Dinner Dance is held in June.
-This event is organized by the Head Boy, Head Girl and Senior Prefects, and is attended by hundreds of pupils from Sixth Form and Year 12 as well as many members of staff.
-In most years, a School Formal Video is also created to commemorate the leaving Sixth Form students, featuring a montage of satirical and humourous clips based on school events.
+This event is organized by the Head Boy, Head Girl and Senior Prefects, and is attended by pupils from Sixth Form and Year 12 as well as many members of staff.
+In most years, a School Formal Video is also created to commemorate the departing Sixth Form students, featuring a montage of satirical and humorous clips based on school events.

-Since 1985 and during most years, the CHS Society for Music and Drama has presented a play or musical in the Millar Hall.
-Performances usually run over two or three nights in October, and up to one hundred pupils and staff regularly participate.
-The current Musical Director is Mrs Fiona Gormley, Head of Music, while in recent years, the role of director/producer has varied (Conor O'Brien held the role for Oliver! in 2024 and for Charlie and the Chocolate Factory in 2025).
+Since 1985 and during most years, the CHS Society for Music and Drama has staged a play or musical in the Millar Hall.
+Performances usually run over two or three nights in October, and up to 100 pupils and staff regularly participate.
+The current Musical Director is Mrs Fiona Gormley, Head of the Music Department, while the role of director/producer has often varied (Conor O'Brien held the role for Oliver! in 2024 and for Charlie and the Chocolate Factory in 2025).

-In November, a Service of Remembrance is held at the school war memorial.
-The memorial was dedicated in 2013 in memory of former pupils and staff who died in the service of their country during World War I. It was designed by local artist Mr George Gourley, a past pupil and former Head of Art at the school.
-Wreaths are laid on behalf of pupils, the Former Pupils Association and the Parent Teachers and Friends Association, also being attended by members of the school community and representatives of civic society.
+In November, remembrance assemblies are held in the Millar and McClay Halls, and at morning break a Service of Remembrance is held at the school war memorial in the Middle Building.
+The memorial was dedicated in 2013, in memory of former pupils and staff who died in the service of their country during World War I. It was designed by local artist Mr George Gourley, a past pupil and former Head of the Art Department.
+Wreaths are laid on behalf of pupils, the Former Pupils' Association and the Parents, Teachers and Friends Association, also being attended by members of the school community and representatives of the standing Board of Governors.